Explore Courses

 55. What is Google Segments?

-One of the important Google analytics interview questions.
+One of the important Google Analytics interview questions.

 A segment is a subset of your analytics data.
 Like a piece of cake in your whole big cake of data.
 For example, among your entire set of users, one segment might be from Mumbai.
 Another segment might be users who downloaded an ebook from the website.

 Segments help you separate and understand the subsets of data to help you examine the trends in the business.
-For example, if you see people from Delhi stopped using your service recently, you can check if your local competitor started a campaign or your local page has any technical issues, etc.
+For example, if you see people from Delhi stop using your service recently, you can check if your local competitor started a campaign or if your local page has any technical issues, etc.

 Segment types: